Joey Gallo Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in MLB.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.

-- The Orioles have a 4.20 team ERA that ranks 16th across all MLB pitching staffs.
+- The Orioles' 4.18 team ERA ranks 16th across all league pitching staffs.

-- Orioles pitchers combine to surrender 106 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Orioles pitchers combine to give up 106 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Wells (6-4) takes the mound for the Orioles in his 17th start of the season.
-He's put together a 3.19 ERA in 98 2/3 innings pitched, with 99 strikeouts.

-- His last time out came on Monday against the New York Yankees, when the righty threw six innings, surrendering two earned runs while giving up five hits.
+- His last appearance came on Tuesday against the New York Yankees, when the righty went six innings, surrendering four earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.